The Best Diet for Overactive Bladder

 • Raw onion

 Not all OAB patients have to avoid all the foods and drinks in this list.
-Figuring out the foods and drinks that most exacerbate your OAB symptoms often requires some trial and error.
+Figuring out the foods and drinks that most exacerbate your OAB symptoms.
+This often requires some trial and error.
 Many patients start by avoiding most or all the items on the list above but are able to slowly reintroduce or increase intake of certain foods and drinks based on their individual symptoms.
 Again, work closely with your treating doctor to find the best diet for your overactive bladder symptoms.

 Other treatment options

 Often paired with other behavioral therapies like bladder training and pelvic floor exercises, fluid intake management and dietary changes are common first-line treatments for OAB symptoms.
 However, sometimes patients do require more advanced treatments than simply altering their diet for overactive bladder.
+If adding or subtracting foods for overactive bladder and other lifestyle changes aren’t enough, you may wish to pursue other options.

 The second-line treatment for OAB is typically prescription medication.
 There are a number of medications with different mechanisms that can reduce OAB symptoms.
 The right medication for any given patient depends on their unique medical history, medical profile, and symptoms.
 Since medications usually come with side effects, some trial and error is usually required to figure out which medication is best tolerated and most effective for you.